 However, in almost every other aspect, a single-member LLC is a safer choice for a beginning business owner.
-While the single-member LLC might have more up-front costs than a sole proprietorship, the protections that come with having your business as a separate entity will likely serve you and your best interest in the long term.
+While a single-member LLC might have more up-front costs than a sole proprietorship, the protections that come with having your business as a separate entity will likely serve you and your best interests in the long term.

 What’s the Best Consulting Business to Start?

 The U.S. consulting industry has experienced significant growth in recent years.
 For example, despite experiencing a minor dip in 2020, the management consulting market has recovered and then some, exceeding $263 billion in 2022.

 But no matter what is happening with the overall size of the consulting market, there are lots of ways to build a successful business as a consultant.
 Many companies need help from independent professionals and are willing to hire consultants on a flexible, project-by-project basis.

 Consulting is a broad industry.
 There are many fields of expertise within it, including:

 To build your consulting business, think about your expertise and value proposition.
 What problems can you help businesses solve?
 How can you deliver value on a project?
 You can often build a consulting practice based on your previous industry experience.